sgunadhya/blog/content/review/fahrenheit_451.md

 I had heard about the novel a long time ago, but only recently did I get a chance to read it.
 Before coming to this novel, I had the impression that the novels is about a dystopian society ruled by a Totalitarian state.
 I stand corrected.
 Thematically, this novel is nearer to **Brave New World** than **1984**.
 I was reminded of Neil Postman's **Amusing Ourselves to Death** while I was reading the novel.
 Consumption of Mass media and people demanding for their [safe zones](https://www.youtube.com/watch?v=EsMEYjr9o1M) leads to the state of affairs of the novel.

 Being a book about the books, there is intertextuality.
-The author references Gulliver's Travels, Plato's Republic etc. Metaphors abound - the books are birds which are being roasted alive, the humanity is phoenix which will rise from the ashes.
+The author references Gulliver's Travels, Plato's Republic etc. Metaphors abound - the books are birds which are being roasted alive, Humanity is phoenix which will rise from the ashes.

 > “... while the flapping pigeon-winged books died on the porch and lawn of the house”